Innovation Day 2024

 The Society of Chemical Industry, America Group (SCI America), established the SCI Gordon E. Moore Medal to recognize early-career success in innovation, as reflected both in market impact and improvement to quality of life.
 By highlighting extraordinary individuals and their work, SCI America aims to promote public understanding of research and development in modern chemical industries, enhance the interest of students in applied chemistry by providing role models, and emphasize the role of creative research in the global economy.

-The 2024 Moore Medal will be awarded to Caleb Funk.
+The 2024 Moore Medal was awarded to Caleb Funk.

 Max McDaniel, smiling, beard, wearing suit and tie